 Through BrownFlynn’s services and thought leadership, we recognize we influence and impact clients, communities, and other businesses.
 We pride ourselves on meeting our clients where they are in their sustainability journeys, and tailor our approaches to the culture of each organization.
 We continue to expand our offerings and increase our subject matter expertise in services that create sustained impact for our clients and partners.
 These include materiality and goal-setting, governance mapping, GRI G4 and Standards reporting, ESG ratings and rankings support, peer benchmarking, CDP and DJSI response, and more.

 Our 2014 stakeholder interviews uncovered an opportunity to increase our impact with clients.
 While BrownFlynn had previously worked to minimize business travel to curb emissions, clients and other stakeholders had vastly different opinions regarding BrownFlynn’s business travel—while many stakeholders emphasized the need to minimize travel, clients overwhelmingly expressed the importance of face-to-face meetings.
 Since then, BrownFlynn has seized the opportunity to meet more clients in person at key points during a project.
-We also utilized teleconferencing and videoconferencing throughout projects to minimize environmental impact while strengthening the client relationship.
+We also utilize teleconferencing and videoconferencing throughout projects to strengthen the client relationship.

-We are proud to work in partnership with countless other like-minded organizations, working together to help companies embed responsible business practices into their overall strategy.
-In addition, as the first U.S.-certified training partner of the Global Reporting Initiative (GRI) and the first GRI GOLD Community Member (Mike Wallace is the North America Community Leader) as well as an inaugural Advisory Partner to the Sustainability Accounting Standards Board, we are advocates for comprehensive and transparent reporting in accordance with globally accepted sustainability standards.
+We are proud to work in partnership with countless like-minded organizations, working together to help companies embed responsible business practices into their overall strategy.
+In addition, as the first U.S.-certified training partner of the Global Reporting Initiative (GRI) and the first GRI GOLD Community Member (Mike Wallace is the North America Community Leader) as well as an inaugural Advisory Partner to the Sustainability Accounting Standards Board, we are advocates for transparent reporting in accordance with globally accepted sustainability standards.
 In 2016, we formalized a strategic partnership with Sustainserv, a Zurich- and Boston-based corporate sustainability, analytics, and communications firm, to leverage complementary capabilities to give corporations access to a comprehensive and expanded library of sustainability services in North America, Europe, and Asia.

 We also have the following certifications: